 - Due Diligence Management Systems.
 Additional clarifications and guidance are now included on requirements for management systems.

 - Applicability of the OECD 5-Step process.
 To create consistency across all smelters in the CFSP, all smelters will need to conform to OECD steps 1,2 and 5.
 If red flags are identified per the OECD, then a smelter will need to conform to step 3.

 - Public Reporting Requirements.
 As the OECD identifies smelters as part of the upstream supply chain, clarity was added on specific external reporting requirements.

 The second public consultation round will run from December 5, 2016 to January 31, 2017.

-The draft OECD Conformance Tool that accompanies the Tin and Tantalum Protocol is also available for review and comment.
+The draft OECD Conformance Tool that accompanies the Tin and Tantalum Protocol is also available.

 Comments on the Revised Draft Tin and Tantalum Protocol and OECD Conformance Tool must be submitted using this comment form.
 Comments will not be considered after January 31, 2017.

 The new Tin and Tantalum Protocol will be reviewed by the CFSI Steering Committee in April 2017 to be finalized and published shortly thereafter.
 The new protocol will go into effect (be required for all CFSP smelters) starting January 1, 2018.
 Smelters can voluntarily elect to be audited against the new protocol ahead of January 1, 2018.
 Such arrangements should be made with the Program Manager Hillary Amster.